 - Carry out retail research – the performance of retailers is always in the news, so you should regularly look online for news about the retailers you’re interested in.
-In the summer, you will see stories about how factors like the weather and school holidays has impacted sales and stores.
 Note down any trends you see and consider how this might impact the area of retail you’re interested in.
 If you’re looking to go into merchandising or buying, for example, stories about the products that are particularly popular or declining in sales should improve your commercial awareness.

 - Unsure where to start when it comes to applications?
 We’ve got a handy application planner for you.
 Or, if you’re really stuck for time, take a look at our advice on putting together last-minute job applications.

 - Struggling to juggle essays and exams with your part-time job?
 Read our article on balancing study and part-time work.